 1 – Largo de Cacilhas (or Largo Alfredo Diniz)

-In Cacilhas, is one of the best gateways to the municipality of Almada, for the incredible views it offers from the Farol viewpoint, with the Tagus in the foreground and Lisbon on the horizon.
+In Cacilhas, this is one of the best gateways into the municipality of Almada, not least because of the incredible views it offers from the Miradouro do Farol, with the Tagus in the foreground and Lisbon on the horizon.

-2 – Frigate D. Fernando II and Glória
+2 – Frigate D. Fernando II e Glória

-Once restored, Frigate D. Fernando II and Glória, the last ship to sail on the India voyage, is now an authentic museum ship that shows you life on board a 19th century frigate.
+After being restored, the Frigate D. Fernando II e Glória, the last ship to sail on the India voyage, is now an authentic museum ship that provides an insight into life on board a 19th century frigate.

 Despite the deterioration of the buildings, it still offers one of the most beautiful walks in the municipality of Almada, always parallel to the river.